logprogrammer92/MinecraftBlockIndex/README.md

 # Minecraft Block Index
-This is a simple index of Minecraft blocks, their names, and their IDs.
+This is a index of Minecraft blocks that will store & display their names & the picture of the blocks texture using basic CRUD operations.

 ## How to use
 - Clone or download the repository.